Skip to main content

 ZeroHeight integration so engineering could access specs, usage guidelines, and implementation notes without going through design.

 84% of all app sessions passed through the Charger Control screen.
-That became the proving ground — the place to demonstrate what a different approach looked like in practice.
+That became the proving ground for what a different approach looked like in practice.

-The app had been built from the inside out: it exposed what the hardware was doing, using technical language that made sense to engineers.
+The app had been built from the inside out: it exposed what the hardware was doing, in technical language that made sense to engineers.
 Users didn't care about amps.
-They cared about whether their car would be ready for their morning commute.
+They cared about whether their car would be ready for the morning commute.
 We flipped the model.

 Twelve status colours collapsed into four clear states.
 Jargon became plain language.
-The information hierarchy shifted to what users needed to act on — charge time remaining, energy cost, green percentage — rather than what the system happened to be doing internally.
+The hierarchy shifted to what users needed to act on, charge time remaining, energy cost, green percentage, rather than what the system happened to be doing internally.

 What changed Before After